alysivji/mute-microphone-mac-streamdeck-plugin/README.md

 ## Todo

-- what if mic is muted when we connect, how to figure that out?
 - https://github.com/aaugustin/websockets
+- what happens when client deletes our icon?